kevinolega/callcentertrainingtips/assets/pages/sales/faq-sales.md

 ## Are You Legit?

+Please don't trust us blindly.

+We only provide English lessons.

+We have students who succeed and we also have students who fail.

+We only provide lessons and guidance.

+We send writing exercises to our students and we check their answers.

+We teach our students what to fix and we give advice on how to sound better.

+We give you access to a library, an exercise area, and an instructor.

+That's it.

+There's nothing magical about our lessons.

+If your expectation is when you enroll, you'll magically qualify for a high paying job, then you have the WRONG IDEA.

+Success requires work.

 ## What is The Schedule of Phone Coaching?

 ## What is The Schedule of Writing Exercises?